tchaudhry91/ts2019-challenges/docs/content/orchestration/challenge3.md

 #### 5. Try to access the default webpage hosted by apache server on any one of minion

 ```
-kubectl exec smaster-0 -- salt sminion-0.sminion.default.svc.cluster.local cmd.run "curl -i http://localhost/"
+kubectl exec smaster-0 -- salt sminion-0\* cmd.run "curl -i http://localhost/"

 ```
 The webpage output should return post running the command.

-The flag will be hidden somewhere in the output.
+The flag for this challenge is the first line of body.
+Please enter to win points!

 Congratulations for completing the challenge.

 ### 6. Optional - See what happens if you try to apply the states again.

 ```
-kubectl exec smaster-0 -- salt \* state.apply  top | more
+kubectl exec smaster-0 -- salt \* state.apply top
 ```
 The advantage of salt states are they are idempotent.
 What does that mean is it will not rerun